-It has been a company goal, and my own personal goal as CEO, that BSW grow and build a team, processes, systems, and culture that enables it to not only endure, but also continually evolve and improve for clients, staff, and their families.
+It has been a company goal that BSW grow and build a team, processes, systems, and culture that enables it to not only endure, but also continually evolve and improve for clients, staff, and their families.
 And a firm that serves families for generations must itself pass leadership to a next generation.
 2022 will be BSW’s thirtieth year and at that three-decade milestone, WE as a collective of BSW staff and clients, have built such an organization.

 2022 brings many firsts.
 We have welcomed exceptional new staff members to BSW’s next-generation, including Lily Beitel-Horton, John Jessup, Maile McComb, Dmitry Popov, Lindy Yoshida.
 This is indicative of our “quality spirals.”
 Essentially, quality chases quality.
 Quality people want to work with quality clients (like you) at a quality firm – and BSW now attracts a deep, skilled, and diverse applicant pool from across the country.

 I’ll close with a few thoughts on the economy and investment markets for 2022.
-Although it is likely a minority position, I believe 2022 will bring good news on many fronts anchored in low unemployment, falling inflation, productivity gains, rising real wages, an abating pandemic, and, well, babies – yielding what may be the best economy we have seen in decades.
+Director of Public Investment, Craig Seidler, will soon post BSW’s 4Q21 Commentary and 2022 Outlooks (now, here).
+I believe 2022 will bring good news on many fronts including low unemployment, productivity gains, rising wages, an abating pandemic, and, well, babies.

-• As inflation abates, Pandemic-era wage increases will likely go further.
-November’s 4.2% unemployment rate was already low, is likely to fall further in 2022, and poised to reach a 50-year low by mid-year.
+• November’s 4.2% unemployment rate was already low, is likely to fall further in 2022, and poised to reach a 50-year low by mid-year.
 Tight labor markets also strongly benefit the most disadvantaged workers, where wage gains have been scarce.

 • Productivity should climb as workers and businesses further refine and integrate remote work capabilities and technologies.
 Remote work is still in its early innings, with the lion’s share of productivity benefits still-to-come.